 FTDNA Autosomal Transfer Program

-If you haven't already purchased a Family Finder DNA test from FTDNA, but you have tested at AncestryDNA, 23andMe or MyHeritageDNA, you can download a copy of your raw DNA data file from your testing company and upload it to Family Tree DNA.
+If you haven't already purchased a Family Finder DNA test from FTDNA, but you have tested at AncestryDNA, MyHeritageDNA, or 23andMe (some versions, not all) you can download a copy of your raw DNA data file from your testing company and upload it to Family Tree DNA.
 FTDNA doesn't have access to your actual DNA sample, they simply process your DNA data from the other company through their own matching database and list all the people who share some DNA with you.
 It saves you the cost of a full autosomal DNA Family Finder test, and saves you having to order a kit and wait for your DNA sample to be processed.

 To transfer your raw data from another testing company, first download your raw data file from your testing company account and save it to your computer, and then go to Family Tree DNA's Autosomal Transfer Program page, enter your name, email address, gender, and click JOIN TODAY!
 If you already have an FTDNA account, eg. from a previous mtDNA or Y-DNA test, then don't start a new account but click on the red text under the Join Today! button to login to the existing account.
 If you are uploading data for someone else who doesn't have their own FTDNA account, you do need to start a new account just for their own tests, as each tester at FTDNA must have their own separate account.